VanTamNguyen/LearningJava/14_concurrency.md

     * ```ConccurentLinkedDeque```
     * ```ConcurrentLinkedQueue```

-* **Blocking Queue**
+* **Blocking Queue**<br/>
     Thread A (producing thread) put items to ```BlockingQueue```, thread B (consuming thread) get items from the queue.
 If the queue is full then thread A will be blocked while taking action of putting an item to the queue until thread B gets some items from the queue.
 And vice versa, if the queue is empty then thread B will be blocked while taking action of getting an item from the queue until thread A puts some items to the queue.

 #### 5. Executors and ThreadPool